High schools across US hosting 'military signing days'

 The principal told NorthJersey.com that the four students — 4 percent of the 100-student class — make up the largest amount of graduating seniors he's seen enlist in the military during his time at the school.

-Another eight students in Clarkston, Mich., committed to the armed forces once they graduate from high school during a ceremony at Clarkston High School on Wednesday.
+Another eight students in Clarkston, Mich., committed to joining the armed forces once they graduate during a ceremony at Clarkston High School on Wednesday.

 CLICK HERE TO GET THE FOX NEWS APP